What are microservices? The pros, cons, and how they workPosted Dec 20, 2022 | 15 min. (3035 words)

 Microservices are a popular software design architecture that breaks apart monolithic systems.
-Applications are built as collections of loosely coupled services.
+A microservice application is built as a collection of loosely coupled services.
 Each microservice is responsible for a single feature.
-They interact with each other through communication protocols such as HTTP and TCP.
+They interact with each other via communication protocols such as HTTP.

 They are as follows:

 - Standardized service contract (services follow a standardized description)

 - Service abstraction (services hide their internal logic)

 - Service reusability (service structure is planned according to the DRY principle)

 - Service autonomy (services internally control their own logic)

 - Service statelessness (services don’t persist state from former requests)

 - Service discoverability (services come with discoverable metadata and/or a service registry)